radiac/caman/README.md

    * You will be asked for a PEM key - this must be at least 4 characters long, but the longer the better.
-Keep it safe - you will need it whenever caman needs to use the CA key.
+Keep it safe - you will need it whenever caman needs to use the CA key (frequently).

    You are now ready to
    [create and manage host certificates](#managing-host-certificates).